cfengine/documentation/enterprise-cfengine-guide/federated-reporting.markdown

 ![Enable Hub Management](fr-hub-management-enabled.png)

-On the Superhub and all Feeder enable the Hub management app by [Opening Settings] then selecting [Manage Apps] and finally by clicking the `On` radio button for Hub management in the Status column (fr-hub-management-enabled.png)
+On the Superhub and all Feeder enable the Hub management app by [Opening Settings][Settings#open settings] then selecting [Manage Apps][Settings#manage apps] and finally by clicking the `On` radio button for Hub management in the Status column.

 ### Enable Federated Reporting ###

 ![Enable Federated Reporting](fr-hub-management-default.png)

 The Hub management app should now appear in the bottom left corner of mission portal.

 Click on the Enable Superhub or Enable Feeder button as appropriate.
 This will cause some configuration to be written in the filesystem and on next agent run policy will make the needed changes.
 You can speed up this process by running the agent manually.

 ### Connect Feeder Hubs ###

 ![Connect Feeder Hubs](fr-superhub-enabled-no-feeders.png)

 Refresh the Hub management on each hub to see that Federated Reporting is enabled.

 After all hubs have Federated Reporting enabled visit Hub management on the Superhub to connect the Feeder hubs.

 Click on the Connect hub button to show the Connect a hub dialog.

 ![Connect a hub](fr-connect-a-hub.png)

 Fill out the form with the base URL of your feeder hub Mission Portal and enter credentials for a user with administrative credentials.
 These credentials will only be used to authenticate to the feeder hub and will not be saved otherwise.

 The Hub management view will show all connected hubs, the number of bootstrapped hosts and allow you to edit the settings.

 ![Feeders connected](fr-feeder-added.png)